ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 	- Modulates long-term climate, but with slower variability
 - > 60 ky
 	- May mute precessional influence
-	- Planemo becomes dependent on *ε* or *e* (or a combination) for seasonal variation
+	- planemon becomes dependent on *ε* or *e* (or a combination) for seasonal variation
 - Habitability-Relevant Impacts of Axial Precession
 	- Precession alone doesn't cause climate variation—but it _modulates_ how obliquity and eccentricity combine with seasons.
-	- Precession rate is influenced by planemo tilt, mass distribution, rotation rate, and gravitational interactions (especially from moons or nearby planemos).
+	- Precession rate is influenced by planemon tilt, mass distribution, rotation rate, and gravitational interactions (especially from moons or nearby planemons).
 	- Moderately long precessional periods (25–30 kyr) help establish stable, regular Milankovitch cycles conducive to long-term ecosystem resilience.
 	- Affected by:
 		- Axial tilt ($\varepsilon_x$) — higher tilts tend to precess faster.
 		- Rotation rate — faster rotation yields a stronger equatorial bulge (which enhances precession).
-		- Internal structure — core-to-mantle mass distribution changes the planemo’s moment of inertia.
+		- Internal structure — core-to-mantle mass distribution changes the planemon’s moment of inertia.
-		- Gravitational interactions — especially from moons or other planemos in the system.
+		- Gravitational interactions — especially from moons or other planemons in the system.

 **Obliquity Azimuth ($\zeta_{n}$)**
-- $\zeta_{n}$ ∈ ⟨0° ∧ 359°⟩ — Measure of the _directionality_ of the planemos' obliquity relative to the periastron of its orbit.
+- $\zeta_{n}$ ∈ ⟨0° ∧ 359°⟩ — Measure of the _directionality_ of the planemons' obliquity relative to the periastron of its orbit.
 - $\zeta_0$ is _defined_ as the orientation when the plamemo's northern hemisphere is tilted precisely away from the star or system **barycenter (ḅ)** (northern solstice) at periastron.
 	- This is called ***periaptic zero***.
-- $\zeta_{90}$ would indicate that northern solstice has _precessed_ 90° around the planemo's orbital path from **periaptic zero**.
+- $\zeta_{90}$ would indicate that northern solstice has _precessed_ 90° around the planemon's orbital path from **periaptic zero**.
-- $\zeta_{180}$ would indicate that the northern solstice is occurring at _apastron_, the point in the planemo's orbit _farthest away_ from the star/barycenter.
+- $\zeta_{180}$ would indicate that the northern solstice is occurring at _apastron_, the point in the planemon's orbit _farthest away_ from the star/barycenter.
 - IMPORTANT:
-	- For $\varepsilon_0$ planemos (they have no axial tilt), $\zeta_x$ is _undefined_.
+	- For $\varepsilon_0$ planemons (they have no axial tilt), $\zeta_x$ is _undefined_.

 **Magnetosphere (radiation shielding) ($B_{surf}$)**
 - $B_{surf}$ refers to the **surface magnetic field strength**, measured in **microteslas (μT)**.
 	- For Earth, the typical surface field ranges between **25–65 μT**, depending on latitude and local crustal anomalies.
 - $B_{surf} \lt 5 \mu T$ — Unshielded; high cosmic radiation exposure, especially polar regions-
-- $B_{surf} \in \langle5 \wedge 20\rangle \mu T$ — Minimal shielding; planemo parahabitable without O₃ layer and/or thick tmosphere
+- $B_{surf} \in \langle5 \wedge 20\rangle \mu T$ — Minimal shielding; planemon parahabitable without O₃ layer and/or thick tmosphere
 - $B_{surf} \in \langle20 \wedge 40\rangle \mu T$ — Weak field; still protective but slightly more porous
 - $B_{surf} \in \langle40 \wedge 70\rangle \mu T$ — Comparable to Earth; effective radiation shielding
 	- $B_{surf} \in \langle25 \wedge 65\rangle \mu T$ — Earth's typical magnetosphere strength range
 - $B_{surf} \in \langle70, ..,100\rangle \mu T$ — Significant shielding, but with growing secondary effects
 - $B_{surf} \gt 100 \mu T$ — Magnetosphere begins trapping too much radiation
 	- Where the magnetosphere is concerned, there is such a thing as "too much of a good thing"; once the field strength exceeds ~100 μT, the magnetosphere may begin to trap radiation instead of deflecting it — causing the very problems it’s meant to prevent.
-- $B_{surf} \gt 400 \mu T$ — Gas giant strength; radiation belts around planemo make space travel exceedingly hazardous.
+- $B_{surf} \gt 400 \mu T$ — Gas giant strength; radiation belts around planemon make space travel exceedingly hazardous.
 - Why It Matters
 	- A strong magnetic field deflects charged particles from the stellar wind, forming a **magnetosphere**.
 		- Without this protection: